 - NCF is very conscious that inappropriate use of social media can have negative health effects on users and also provides the opportunity for on-line abuse, cyber-bullying and grooming to occur. - NCF has addressed these specific issues arising from social media use, in the section relating to Child Safeguarding in this Safeguarding Handbook.
-Staff should refer to these specific parts of NCF policies, procedures and processes for guidance. - NCF's also has an E-Safety Policy and an E-Safety Agreement, as well as Codes of Conduct which supports is safeguarding approach to appropriate and safe social media & internet use.
+Staff should refer to these specific parts of NCF policies, procedures and processes for guidance. - NCF's also has an Online Safety Policy and an Online Safety Agreement, as well as Codes of Conduct which supports is safeguarding approach to appropriate and safe social media & internet use.

-This Social Media Policy should be read in conjunction with the Code of Good Practice: Promoting Good Safeguarding Practice when Working with Children in this Handbook.
+This Social Media Policy should be read in conjunction with the Code of Good Practice: Promoting Good Safeguarding Practice when Working with Children, Child Abuse: Online Abuse and Online Safety Policy detailed in this Safeguarding Handbook.